tongueroo/forger/README.md

 In a nutshell, the profile parameters are passed to the ruby aws-sdk [AWS::EC2::Client#run_instances](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/EC2/Client.html#run_instances-instance_method) method.
 So you can specify any parameter you wish that is available there.
 To check out what a profile looks like look at the [example default](example/profiles/default.yml)

+You can use ERB in the profile files.
+Some useful helper methods in the profile files are:

+* user_data: a helper method that allows you to embed a generated user_data script.
+More details on the user_data helper are provided below.
+* config:

+The template helpers defined in [template_helper.rb](lib/aws_ec2/template_helper.rb).

 ### Convention

 By convention, the profile name matches the first parameter after the create command.
 So the command above could be shortened to: